karolrav/aws_project/README.md

 - [ ] Add Amazon Cognito to incorporate authentication and authorization , as resources are created but need to be implemented from Reactjs ( registration page / login page / token for usage)
 - [ ] Clean code on terrafrom IAAC most of resources can be reusable or passed for loop.
 Also move to folders for better visibility.
 - [ ] Add additional variables to configure scalability, high availability and security easier.
+- [ ] Move files to folders also create modules for visibility.
+- [ ] Implement swagger api deployment/models/mapping instead of seperate resources